edmundwright/google-sheets-clone/README.md

 - [ ] Randomly generated spreadsheet URLs, to ensure security of publicly shared spreadsheets
 - [ ] Drag to resize rows and columns
 - [ ] Edit a spreadsheet simultaneously with another user, seeing their edits appear live
-- [ ] Format cells with custom background and/or text colour

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md